 Before switching to headless commerce, it’s important to understand how it stacks up against traditional commerce platforms.
 This headless architecture offers superior flexibility and customization, but it’s not without its complexities and technical demands.

-With this in mind, this article will explain what exactly headless commerce is, how it differs from traditional eCommerce, and its benefits and drawbacks.
-Furthermore, we will share the five best platforms for headless eCommerce you can choose for your business.
+This article will explain what headless eCommerce is, how it differs from traditional eCommerce, and its pros and cons.
+We’ll also introduce five of the best headless eCommerce platforms that can elevate your business.

 What Is Headless eCommerce?

 Headless eCommerce is a web architecture solution where an online store’s front end or its “head” is separated from its back end.
 This approach offers increased flexibility, enabling businesses to implement custom solutions to enhance the shopping experience.

 Like a headless content management system (CMS), headless commerce uses application programming interfaces (APIs) to communicate between the front and back ends.
 For instance, when a customer clicks the checkout button on a website or mobile app, an API request is sent to the back end to process the order.

 A traditional eCommerce model relies on a monolithic architecture that couples the website’s front and back end.
 This is the default setup in a typical content management system and online store builder, mainly because managing both aspects within a single system is easier.

 However, the traditional eCommerce model limits flexibility and agility because making changes to the front end often requires adjustments to the back end.

 Headless eCommerce strives to solve this issue by decoupling the front and back end.
 It lets you adapt to market changes and integrate new technologies into your online store without major alterations to the back-end code.